 What are electric vehicles?

 Put simply, EVs are vehicles that are powered at least partially by electricity.
 There are different classifications of EV, depending on how much they rely on electricity as a source of power.

-Hybrid vehicles combine the engine of a conventional vehicle with an electric motor, while vehicles that are completely powered by electricity discard the engine altogether.
+Hybrid vehicles combine the engine of a conventional vehicle (one that requires petrol) with an electric motor, while vehicles that are completely powered by electricity discard the engine altogether.

 Because of this, they’re often strikingly silent.
 In fact, many countries require EVs to be equipped with noise synthesisers so they don’t startle pedestrians in places like shopping centre parking lots.

 Electric motors are also much more efficient than your typical car’s engine, thanks to what’s known as regenerative braking.
 This allows the vehicle to convert the kinetic energy that’s produced when braking (which would otherwise be wasted in other vehicles) into chemical energy, which is then stored and used to charge the battery.

 What are the types of electric vehicles?

 BEVs derive all their power from electricity, meaning they produce no emissions (in fact, they don’t even have a tailpipe).
 Rechargeable battery packs are used to power an electric motor, instead of the internal combustion engine of a typical car.

 HEVs combine the internal combustion engine of a petrol or diesel-powered car with an electric propulsion system, making them a midway point between conventional vehicles and all-electric vehicles.
 They are the most common form of EV on Australian roads.

 Plug-in Hybrid Electric Vehicles (PHEVs)